mizosoft/methanol/docs/caching.md

 ## Cache Operation & Statistics

-The cache is accompanied by APIs that reflect its operation & effectiveness.
 Cache operation typically involves 3 scenarios.

  * **Cache Hit** The blessed scenario; everything was entirely served from cache and no network was used.